 So if out-performance is not what you’re paying us for, then how do we earn our fees?

-According to the Morningstar study, the ‘Gamma’ (extra income) produced by good investment advice is 1.82% per year—more than covering the average 1% advisory fee.
-The extra 1.82% of ‘Gamma’—unlike ‘Alpha’, or the ability to beat the market—comes from “following an efficient financial planning strategy.”
+According to the Morningstar and Vanguard studies, the ‘Gamma’ (extra income) or "Advisor Alpha" produced by good investment advice is somewhere between 1.8% per year and 3% per year—more than covering the average 1% advisory fee.
+The extra 1.8-3% of ‘Gamma’—unlike ‘Alpha’, or the ability to beat the market—comes from “following an efficient financial planning strategy.”

 There are five parts to an efficient plan:

 - Tax efficiency

 We feel two important points were missed in this study: A) Professional advisors take the emotion out of investing, so that the most recent headlines don’t cause reactions and regret.
 B) We try to bring discipline to your financial life by shining a light on the hard truths about inadequate saving, and encouraging you to be smart with your saving and investing.
 These two small pieces of the puzzle should not be overlooked.